I hope you are as excited as I am about learning your Windows 10 keyboard shortcuts!

 Doing so opens up the Document Properties of the file, allowing you to see its size, the date it was created and/or modified and/or adjust other document properties from within the dialog box.

-I primarily use this document properties shortcut to find the size of a file and see when it was last modified as highlighted below.
+I primarily use this document properties shortcut to find the size of a file and see when it was last modified.
+This document properties shortcut works both in the Windows File Explorer and with any file or folder on your desktop.

-While those applications work, you can also capture your screen at any time (saving it to your clipboard) using the Win + Shift + S shortcut.
+While those applications work, you can also take screenshots in Windows (saving them to your clipboard) using the Win + Shift + S shortcut.

 Hitting Win + Shift + S freezes your screen (you’ll see a white transparent overlay) and then allows you to click and drag the section of the screen you want to capture.